 Make sure all family members know how to respond after a severe winter storm.
 Teach children how and when to call 9-1-1, police or fire department and which radio station to tune to for emergency information.

 If You Must Be Outdoors During Winter Weather Conditions:

 - Dress warmly.
 Wear loose-fitting, layered, light-weight clothing.
 Layers can be removed to prevent perspiration and chill.
-Outer garments should be tightly woven and water repellant.
+Outer garments should be tightly woven and water repellent.
 Mittens are warmer than gloves and are recommended.